oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 The function ::xetSysmanGetRasErrors() is used to get the current status of error metrics.
 When calling this function, an array of elements ::xet_ras_error_t is provided where the error counter data will be returned.
 If the provided size of the array is too small to match the errors matching the filter, an error will be returned and the required size if provided.
-The function ::xetSysmanGetInfo() can be used to find the total number of errors counters that are available and hence the total array size that should be passed into the ::xetSysmanGetRasErrors() function.
+The function ::xetSysmanGetRasConfig() can be used to find the total number of errors counters that are available
+(::xet_ras_config_t.numRas) and hence the total array size that should be passed into the ::xetSysmanGetRasErrors() function.

 Note that for each error, the interpretation of the data depends on the provided error type in ::xet_ras_error_t.dataType.
 Some errors may be counters
 (::XET_RAS_DATA_TYPE_COUNTER) while other errors may only indicate that errors have occurred (::XET_RAS_DATA_TYPE_OCCURRED).